Beware the Black-Box: on the Robustness of Recent Defenses to Adversarial Examples: Appendix

 \subsection{Black-box settings}

-We describe the detailed setup of our black box attacks in this paper.
-We note that we strictly follow the setup of the black box attacks as described in~\cite{nguyen2019buzz}.
-Indeed, this setting is carefully chosen by the authors to allow them to properly analyze the security of many defenses under the notion of pure black box attacks and mixed black box attacks.
-To complete this section, we re-introduce the setup used in~\cite{nguyen2019buzz} which we also use in this paper.
+We describe the detailed setup of our black box attacks in this paper.We strictly follow the setup of the black box attacks as described in~\cite{nguyen2019buzz}.
+This setup is carefully chosen by the authors to allow them to properly analyze the security of many defenses under the notion of pure black box attacks and adaptive black box attacks.
+For the sake of completeness, we re-introduce the setup used in~\cite{nguyen2019buzz}.